 This is a recommendation to form a citizen climate change committee specifically to assist in the review and development of climate change / resilience related plans and the review of the implementation of such plans.
+This action is already underway.

 Implementation - Annual Reporting